lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

 Methods, as well as any code part, follow the Big-S. (Single Responsibility Principle) of S.O.L.I.D. principles.
 Besides the maintainability, that doesn't let methods grow long and difficult to read.
 However, as for length, there might be exceptions.
-For example, complex drawing methods that can't be broke up on several small ones (or breaking up would make the code less readable and more complex than before).
+For example, complex drawing methods that can't be broken up into several small ones (or breaking up would make the code less readable and more complex than before).

 [Return to Table of Contents](#table-of-contents)